Simplon-hdf/concepteur-developpeur.com/3-conception/02-pre-design/en/article.md

 For each issue, find a **simple solution**, not simplistic, but **simple**.
 A solution should not require **disproportionate** efforts to resolve a single issue; use common sense.
 It can be difficult to step back from such work, which is why seeking the opinion of a third party (who can be a colleague unrelated to the project or a non-technical person) can be useful to help you realize what you are producing.

 Once your solutions have been sufficiently **tested** in terms of **simplicity**, **relevance**, and **thought**, you can **document** your work in a **presentable document for the client**.

+## Creating a Presentable Document

+First and foremost, it's wise to know that if you are working with the Agile methodology, the term **Specifications Document** is a dirty word.
+If you don't know why, I invite you to read this [article](../../../1-basics/03-methodology/01-agile-method/en/article.md).

+To create a presentable document for the client, it is essential that this document follows certain conventions to be taken seriously.
+All the elements in this article should be included or briefly addressed in your project document.